 In 1869 Mr Phillips purchased the Abertillery Tin Works from the trustees of the estate of the late Mr John Pierce who was partner and part owner with Mr J. Conway.

-After the purchase of the Abertillery Tin Works he then extended his interest of the Tin Plate enterprise by acquiring the works at Blaina-Nantyglo, Pontymister and Machen and became the Managing Director of the Blaina Tin Plate Company.
+After the purchase of the Abertillery Tin Works he then extended his interest of the tin plate enterprise by acquiring the works at Blaina-Nantyglo, Pontymister and Machen and became the Managing Director of the Blaina Tin Plate Company.
 He was also the proprietor of the Coed Cae Tillery Coal Levels (located close to where the top site Arael View is today).
-Later Mr Phillips was also responsible for the construction of the Coke Ovens which was close to where the Roseheyworth Millennium School now stands, with which he produced Coke for his Tin Plate Works.
+Later Mr Phillips was also responsible for the construction of the Coed Cae Tillery Coke Ovens which were close to where the Roseheyworth Millennium School now stands, with which he produced coke for his Tin Plate Works.

 Mr Phillips was the chairman of the Wolseley Sheep Shearing and Machine Company, Birmingham.
-He purchased the Crumlin Hall from the late Mr Kennard and considerably enlarged it.
+He purchased the Crumlin Hall from the late Mr Kennard, which he considerably enlarged.